Ssimpxx09/Flask-k8s/README.md

 5. Design Choices
  * StatefulSet over Deployment: I used a StatefulSet for MongoDB because databases need a stable network identity and persistent storage that sticks to the pod, whereas standard Deployments can lose data connectivity upon restart.
- * Persistent Volume Claims (PVC) over emptyDir: I configured PVCs to ensure database records are stored permanently on the disk.
+ * Persistent Volume Claims (PVC) over emptyDir: I configured PVCs to ensure database records are stored persisted on disk.
 An emptyDir volume would have wiped all data the moment the pod was deleted or restarted.
  * Kubernetes Secrets over Hardcoding: I stored database credentials in Kubernetes Secrets instead of hardcoding them in the app.py file to ensure sensitive data is not exposed in the source code or version control.
  * Horizontal Pod Autoscaler (HPA): I implemented HPA to automatically scale the Flask app from 2 to 5 replicas when CPU usage exceeds 70%, ensuring the app stays responsive under high load without wasting resources during low traffic.
  * NodePort Service: I chose a NodePort service to expose the application because it is the standard, simplest way to access services externally in a local Minikube environment without complex load balancer configurations.